whiskyechobravo/kerko/docs/about.md

   [École de bibliothéconomie et des sciences de l’information (EBSI)](https://ebsi.umontreal.ca/) (Université de Montréal, Canada).

-Since then, Kerko has continued to evolve, mostly thanks to lots of work by [Whisky Echo Bravo][Whisky_Echo_Bravo] and other contributors, as well as funding from various organizations that are using it.
+Since then, Kerko has continued to evolve, thanks to work by [Whisky Echo Bravo][Whisky_Echo_Bravo] and other contributors, often through funding provided by organizations needing new features or customizations of Kerko.

 ## Design choices

 Here are some of the design choices that have guided the development of Kerko so
 far:

-- Do not build a back-end.
-Let Zotero act as the "content management" system.
+- Do not build back-end software.
+Let Zotero manage the data.
 - Allow Kerko to integrate into richer web applications.
 - Only provide features that pertain to the exploration of a bibliography.
   Other features, even when they are common to many web sites, do not belong to